 In the fall of 2006, I inherited a journal recounting a lively steamboat trip on the upper Missouri River in 1869.
-The author, Nancy Ann (Poe) Ebert, was my great great grandmother.
+The author, Nancy Ann (Poe) Ebert, was my great-great grandmother.
 The trip was one continuous adventure.
 It is a bit of American History that I shall attempt to bring to life for the first time in No Place for a Lady.

 Investigations of the inherited journal and boxes of old photographs and letters led to other stories about the men and women of Georgetown, PA.
 During the Golden Age of Steamboats which some describe as the period from 1850-1870, Georgetown produced some far-famed steamboat captains.
 Each captain (Capt Jacob Poe, Capt Adam Poe…) and each steamer (Amelia Poe, Argyle…) has its tale.
 The best way for them to be remembered is to tell their stories.

-At a time when railroad transportation meant traveling mostly in upright chairs on unheated soot filled cars that rocked and pitched their way along state imposed “standard” gauge track, steamboats were admired for their luxury, their comfort, their ornamentation — in a word – their style.
+At a time when railroad transportation meant traveling mostly in upright chairs in unheated soot filled cars that rocked and pitched their way along state imposed “standard” gauge track, steamboats were admired for their luxury, their comfort, their ornamentation — in a word – their style.
 Contrary to popular opinion, steamboats also out performed the rival railroads during the Golden Age.
 More troops and supplies were transported by packets than railroad cars during the Civil War.
 If you do the math, an army the size of a city could not travel more than two or three days without shifting its base along the line of some railroad or river.
 Indispensable as railways were, in the western theater they were far inferior to rivers.
 With respect to security, the river lines of supply and communication could not be cut as easily as rails by the enemy.
 Rivers were military highways.
 These Georgetown captains and pilots with their civilian crews were contracted and impressed into service by the Army Quartermaster leading to many tales.
-These Georgetown captains owned and operated approximately fifty packets during this Golden Age.
+These Georgetown captains owned and operated approximately one hundred packets during this Golden Age.

 Copyright © 2009 Francis W Nash